deepakhj/cadent/docs/writers.md

 `n/a` implies it will not be done, or the backend just does not support it.

-`No` means it can be done, just not complete.
+`No` means it probably be done, just not complete.

 #### When to choose and why